RaflyLesmana3003/dog-breeds/README.md

 - **API Request:** Verify that the function makes a request to the correct API endpoint.
 - **Data Parsing:** Ensure that the response from the API is parsed correctly and transformed into a single array of strings.
 - **Error Handling:** Test the function's ability to handle errors during the API request or data parsing.

-**Conclusion:**

-By implementing these security measures, refactoring the solution with a Node.js Firebase function, and writing unit tests, we can ensure that the application is secure, reliable, and scalable.